Art-Sells/Arells/Build-Notes.md

 - - Compare Retention rate (in bear markets WoM only (percentages)) : Projections (with current trajectory) with/without (WoW percentage comparisons)
 - Figure out way to save .JSON info into another very secure section (possibly offline for added security)

-### 3 mnths and beyond
+### 3 months and beyond
-- Add legal disclaimer at the bottom of each asset, and add Terms of Service "sign up" (by signing up you a agree to our terms of service)
+- Add legal disclaimer at the bottom of each asset, and add Terms of Service "sign up" (by signing up you agree to our terms of service)
 - Start process of building Featured/Sponsored section (with metrics, CTR, etc)... do not launch until at least 200k MAU

 ### iOS & Android App (after 1-2 years?)